ubarsc/pyshepseg/parallel_examples/awsbatch/README.md

 Contains instructions for creating a Docker Image with the required software to perform the tiled segmentation.

-`build_docker.sh`

-Builds the Docker Image from Dockerfile

-`push_to_ecr.sh`
+`Makefile`

-Pushes the Docker Image to a repository on AWS ECR called "ubarsc_parallel_seg".
+Builds the Docker Image from Dockerfile and pushes the Docker Image to a repository on AWS ECR called "ubarsc_parallel_seg".
 Note this repository is NOT created by the CloudFormation script above.

 ### Supporting Scripts